Pelicot rape case: Background

-Gisèle was unaware that her husband had been caught upskirting women near Paris in 2010 and fined €100.
-Also, as he approached retirement, Dominique spent much of his free time looking for sexual material on the internet.
-He said this had fueled the sexual frustration he felt because his wife refused to engage in certain practices and wasn't interested in swinging.
-Around 2010 or 2011, an internet user sent Dominique photos of his wife whom he sedated, and instructed him on how he could do the same to his own partner.
+As he approached retirement, Dominique spent much of his free time looking for pornography on the Internet.
+He attributed this to sexual frustration in his marriage because his wife refused to engage in certain practices and was not interested in swinging.
+Around 2010 or 2011, an online acquaintance sent Dominique photos of his own wife whom he had sedated, and instructed him on how he could do the same to his own partner.
 After hesitating for a short while, Dominique decided to follow suit.